““The liberal arts do not conduct the soul all the way to virtue, but merely set it going in that direction.” –Seneca

 In technical and medical situations, University of Birmingham notes that “[w]ithout understanding the cultural and social forces that shape human choices, technical solutions will fail.”
 One such example concerns the African Ebola pandemic,” in which “some medical teams failed to understand the social and cultural nuances of burial, and how these would aggravate disease transmission….”
 It was with a mix of understanding social and religious views while integrating medical interventions that the thoughtful caregivers were most able to help people during that pandemic.
 In such cases, we can see that STEM education need not be antithetical to liberal arts education.

 These issues of learning how to know things seem a bit neglected in our time, and that neglect relates to our crisis of trying to figure out whose version of knowledge and authority to trust concerning Covid-19 issues.
-(Classically, the focus on “learning how to know” would fit with philosophy’s branch of “epistemology,” and more recently renamed as “theory of knowledge.”)
+(Classically, the focus on “learning how to know” would fit with philosophy’s branch of “epistemology,” which is also known as “theory of knowledge.”)
 Increasingly, I am reading on how central knowledge-building should be for students, and the classical area of epistemology needs some further treatment in upcoming posts.

 For public schools, we face and sometimes hold anti-traditional attitudes about knowledge that have ironically become traditional.
 Our most adept cognitive scientists (e.g. Daniel Willingham) and educational theorists (e.g E.D.
 Hirsch) have increasingly provided evidence that supports developing a student’s broad knowledge-base as what best prepares the student for higher-level problem solving, literacy, and creativity (all of which is very compatible with classical liberal arts thinking and its modern variants).
 However, a common knee-jerk reaction is to dismiss knowledge building as something that can merely be looked up with Google and a hold-over from the far-too-distant past.
 The problem with this assumption is that it misses essential cognitive insights about how people need to have ample knowledge internalized (memorized and otherwise built into mental schemas) so it can be used for complex thinking and problem solving.
 These sorts of insights are lost in trendy attractions to learning methods that bypass more careful considerations of how to link complex thinking to essential knowledge building.